AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 Once DataPredict™ is done, I'm going back to:

 * Drawing lewd anime girl characters and improve it.
 I had like 2-3 years worth of casual drawing experience here.
 Mostly sketches, but I did get into digital drawing with a digital tablet.
 I just want my drawing skills back after years of hell I fucking endured by my father's LIES.
 I was this fucking close in being able to draw sketches perfectly on paper.
 I even managed to get the basics down for my digital drawing using my drawing tablet.
 I can't believe that I lost my ability to draw because of my father's LIES.
 I just want my drawing skills back after dealing with my father's LIES.
+I just want to go back to drawing digitally on the Krita software after dealing with my father's LIES.

 * Learn piano again as a beginner.